-To summarize, our contributions are as follows: \begin{enumerate} \item We propose \name{}\footnote{\texttt{\href{https://huggingface.co/datasets/bezirganyan/LUMA}{https://huggingface.co/datasets/bezirganyan/LUMA}}; }, a benchmarking dataset for learning from uncertain and multimodal data.
+To summarize, our contributions are as follows: \begin{enumerate} \item We propose \name{}\footnote{\href{https://huggingface.co/datasets/bezirganyan/LUMA}{https://huggingface.co/datasets/bezirganyan/LUMA}}, a multimodal dataset specifically designed for learning from uncertain data.
 It includes audio, image, and textual modalities across 50 distinct classes.
-We compiled the images from the CIFAR 10/100 dataset \cite{krizhevsky_learningmultiple_}, extracted, validated, and associated the corresponding audio samples from three diverse audio corpora, and generated the related text modality utilizing Gemma-7B Instruct \cite{gemmateam_gemmaopen_2024} Large Language Model (LLM).
+We compiled the images from the CIFAR 10/100 dataset \citep{krizhevsky_learningmultiple_}, extracted, validated, and associated audio samples corresponding to the CIFAR image class labels from three diverse audio corpora~\cite{arne_mining_2016,panayotov_librispeechasr_2015,commonvoice:2020}, and generated the text modality based on the class labels using the Gemma-7B Instruct \citep{gemmateam_gemmaopen_2024} Large Language Model (LLM).
 We also performed additional bias analysis of the dataset.
-Each generated version of the dataset consists of 600 data records per class (500 for training, and 100 for testing) belonging to 42 classes, and 3,859 OOD data points, belonging to the remaining 8 classes. \item We offer a Python package\footnote{\texttt{\href{https://github.com/bezirganyan/LUMA}{https://github.com/bezirganyan/LUMA}}} that generates dataset samples with varying levels of noise and uncertainty.
-The uncertainty generator can effectively increase aleatoric uncertainty in the data and epistemic uncertainty in the model. \item Finally, we provide baseline models including three different uncertainly quantification methods (Monte-Carlo Dropout \cite{gal2016dropout}, Deep Ensemble \cite{lakshminarayanan2017simple}, Reliable Conflictive Multi-View Learning \cite{Xu_Si_Guan_Zhao_Wu_Gao_2024}), to serve as a starting point for benchmarking. \end{enumerate}
+Each generated version of the dataset consists of 600 data records per class (500 for training, and 100 for testing) belonging to 42 classes, and 3,859 OOD data points, belonging to the remaining 8 classes. \item We offer a Python package\footnote{\href{https://github.com/bezirganyan/LUMA}{https://github.com/bezirganyan/LUMA}} that generates dataset samples with varying levels of noise and uncertainty.
+The uncertainty generator can effectively increase aleatoric uncertainty in the data and epistemic uncertainty in the model. \item Finally, we provide baseline models including three different uncertainty quantification methods (Monte-Carlo Dropout \citep{gal2016dropout}, Deep Ensemble \citep{lakshminarayanan2017simple}, Reliable Conflictive Multi-View Learning \citep{Xu_Si_Guan_Zhao_Wu_Gao_2024}), to serve as a starting point for benchmarking. \end{enumerate}